Think you know everything about wilderness survival? Save yourself from making a deadly mistake as you read on.

 Myth #3: Conserve Your Water for Later

 The truth: Drink water when you’re thirsty.
 You need water sooner rather than later.
 It’s a great thing to learn how to locate water sources in the wild.
-This is valuable knowledge to help a person survive longer when lost outdoors.
+These are valuable outdoor survival skills to help a person survive longer when lost outdoors.

 Myth #4: You Should Drink Your Urine in an Emergency Situation